team-fire-nomz/fire-nomz-backend-ac/README.md

 }
 ```

-## Update an existing test for a recipe
+## Update an existing note for a recipe

 Requirement: user must be logged in.